AndrewJBateman/angular-tailwind-ratp/README.md

 ## :floppy_disk: Setup

-* Run `npm i` to install dependencies.
+* Run `npm i` to install dependencies
+* No API keys required
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files
 * Run `npm run build` for a production build with css purging.
 Add defer to index.html css link
 * Run `http-server -p 8080 -c-1 dist/angular-tailwind-ratp` to view build on an apple/android phone or simulator (pick 2nd http address supplied)
-* The build files will be stored in the `dist/angular-tailwind-ratp` directory.
+* The build files will be stored in the `dist/angular-tailwind-ratp` directory

 ## :wrench: Testing